FAQFrequently Asked Questions

 - All Lumencor light engines are not only RoHS certified, but they also contain no mercury whatsoever.
 The absence of any mercury makes this a much “greener” product than a mercury arc lamp or a metal halide lamp which contain very high amounts of toxic mercury.

 - Lumencor light engines are much more energy efficient.
 They do not require a warmup time or cool down period, but can be turned on/off instantly, eliminating unproductive, energy consuming idle time.
-Furthermore, light engines can be customized to produce only the wavelength bands required for a specific application, rather than generating a broad output spectrum from an incandescent source and blocking large segments of it.
+Furthermore, light engines can be customized to produce only the wavelength bands required for a specific application, rather than generating a broad output spectrum from an arc lamp and then blocking large segments of it.

 - Light engines have a long lifetime and never need bulb replacements.
-Light engines are designed for 20,000 hours of light output at 70% or more of their originally manufactured power levels.
 Learn more about the sustainable aspects of our products.